hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 We should not confuse and API with a transport protocol (which is what JSON API seems to do).
 Making transports human readable appears to be a waste of resources.
 Those API's are meant to be consumed by machines and debugging can and should be done with tools, not by enforcing a standard.
 Lets work on improving the semantics and documentation around what constitutes an API e.g. Swagger.

 If you have large and/or public API which needs to be stable, extensible, will be developed for years, JSON API maybe a good choice.
-It is a lot of overhead for a private API between one client and one server which might be compeltely reworked in a year.
+It is a lot of overhead for a private API between one client and one server which might be completely reworked in a year.

 ## RPC